omgnetwork/honted/docs/tendermint_blockchain_design.md

 As an addition to the Tendermint consnsus, there is a necessity of having an **issuer's signoff** mechanism.
 Regardless of the validator set, for every token issued, its issuer should sign off blocks which they find finalized.
-Only after such signoff should the account balances and transactions involving that token be considered finalized.
-(TODO: explain why, and what if not)
+Only after such signoff should the account balances and transactions involving that token be considered final.

 ### `honted` ABCI app state